wavefrontHQ/docs/pages/doc/alerts_creating.md

 </tr>
 <tr>
 <td>Targets</td>
 <td markdown="span">The targets to notify when the alert changes state.
 For example, notifications are sent when an alert changes state from FIRING to CHECKING, and when an alert is snoozed.
 A list of ten different email addresses, [PagerDuty keys​](alerts_integrating_pagerduty.html), [VictorOps keys](alerts_integrating_victorops.html), and [webhooks](webhooks_managing.html) separated by commas.
-See [Alert States and Lifecycle](alerts_states_lifecycle.html).
 </td>
 </tr>
 <tr>